 They say nothing in Africa is ever easy, and by God are they right.
 We woke up yesterday morning bright and early, excited to be taking the train from Cairo to Luxor.
-We had booked a hotel near The Valley of the Kings for 2 nights (thanks to a recommendation from an Egyptian friend of ours) and were all set for a fulfilled full day of train travel.
+We had booked a hotel near The Valley of the Kings for 2 nights (thanks to a recommendation from an Egyptian friend of ours) and were all set for a fun filled full day of train travel.
 Ahem.

 We went straight to the reception after breakfast and asked for a taxi to take us to Ramses Station, the main train station in Cairo.
-We ended up writing almost an hour for our driver to arrive and were fuming. you have to understand there are literally THOUSANDS of taxis in Cairo, but our hotel didn’t think to just call one instead making us wait for their own personal driver to arrive.
-Next, we got totally ripped off travelling from our hotel to the train station.
-They charged us almost half of what we paid for a 3 hour private transfer from Alexandria to Cairo – over 250km – just to get from the hotel to the station.
+We ended up writing almost an hour for our driver to arrive and were fuming. you have to understand there are literally THOUSANDS of taxis in Cairo, but our hotel didn’t think to just call one instead of making us wait for their own personal driver to arrive.
+Next, we got totally ripped off traveling from our hotel to the train station.
+They charged us almost half of what we paid for a 3-hour private transfer from Alexandria to Cairo – over 250km – just to get from the hotel to the station.
 300 Egyptian pounds down the train.
 We were already pissed off as we knew we had missed the 12pm train thanks to waiting so long for the ride to arrive.

 We stayed positive, in the hopes we could catch the 2pm train.
 This wasn’t ideal as it meant we would arrive into Luxor after midnight – never a good time to arrive in a foreign city, especially when backpacking in Africa. we persevered and started asking around in the train station where we could buy a ticket to Luxor.
 We knew what times all the trains left as we had looked up the Egyptian Rail website the night before and saved the train timetable.
 We soon discovered virtually nobody in the station could speak English, there was no information desk and we were getting more frustrated by the minute.